ds3-nyu-archive/museum-data-sovereignty/README.md

 Downloading_JSON.py [not yet created] will read in 'inv_urls.csv' and load fields of interest into the dataframe.
 It will save the result as 'inv_meta.csv.'
 This script should be flexible enough to work on the Notices of Intent to Repatriate dataset as well.

 Downloading_fulltext.py [not yet created on master] will read in 'inv_urls.csv' and load the full text into the dataframe.
 It will save the result as 'inv_full.csv.'
 This script should be flexible enough to work on the Notices of Intent to Repatriate dataset as well.
+Working draft in 'Full Text Pulling and Parsing.ipynb.'

 The results of Downloading_JSON.py and Downloading_fulltext.py could eventually be merged.
 We should keep the index consistent in case we keep them as separate tables.